pdjr-signalk-plugins/ais-reporter/README.md

 [Signal K](https://www.signalk.org/)
 plugin which forwards AIS data on *known vessels* to one or more user specified UDP *endpoints*.
-Known vessels in this context means the 'self' ship and all vessels from which AIS data is currently being received.
+Known vessels in this context means the 'self' ship and/or all vessels from which AIS data is currently being received.
-An endpoint is any remote service capable of receiving AIS data over UDP, typically this will include consolidation services like [MarineTraffic](https://www.marinetraffic.com).
+An endpoint is any remote service capable of receiving AIS data over UDP, typically a consolidation service like [MarineTraffic](https://www.marinetraffic.com).

-The plugin can issue AIS reports for the 'self' vessel even if the ship has no AIS equipment: it is sufficient that the vessel MMSI and position are available on their default Signal K paths (`mmsi` and `navigation.position`).
+The plugin can issue AIS reports for the 'self' vessel even if the ship has no AIS equipment: it is sufficient that the vessel's MMSI and position are available on their default Signal K paths (`mmsi` and `navigation.position`).

 On a ship with an AIS receiver the plugin can be configured to report